 9. Cave Lady

 While table manners, pleases and thank yous cost little and reward much, there are other courtesies, such as letter writing, that require sacrificing a little time.
-Even the briefest handwritten note from a child away at school is something parents cherish but letter writing is an important the habit to encourage.
+Even the briefest handwritten note from a child away at school is something parents cherish but letter writing is an important habit to encourage.
 At Hanford we set aside time on Sunday before Chapel for letter writing, where staff are on hand to assist.
 The girls soon learn to enjoy writing, often sending multiple missives to friends and family.

 Good manners are a way of life at Hanford and not something pulled out just to impress people.
-By reinforcing their importance every day we hope they will become second nature, helping girls to confidently operate not just at school but also in life.
+By reinforcing their importance every day we hope they will become second nature, helping girls to operate confidently not just at school but also in life.